Where’s My Refund?

 How Long Does It Usually Take?

-For electronically filed returns:
+For electronically filed:

 • Most refunds are issued within 21 days.